ContactSign inSign up

 Threshold for changes

-The diffThreshold parameter allows you to fine-tune the threshold for visual change between snapshots before Chromatic flags them.
-Sometimes you need assurance to the sub-pixel, and other times you want to skip visual noise generated by non-deterministic rendering such as anti-aliasing.
+The diffThreshold configuration option allows you to fine-tune the threshold for visual change between snapshots before Chromatic flags them.
+Sometimes, you need assurance to the sub-pixel; other times, you want to skip visual noise generated by non-deterministic rendering, such as anti-aliasing.

 Setting the threshold